Key Takeaways

 Vitamin D3 functions as both a vitamin and a hormone precursor, supporting bone mineralization, immune system regulation, and cellular function throughout your body.
 Unlike many nutrients, your body can synthesize vitamin D3 when skin is exposed to UVB radiation, but modern lifestyles, indoor work, sunscreen use, geographic location, often limit this natural production.

 Who may benefit from vitamin D3 supplementation?
-Adults over 50, people with limited sun exposure, those living in northern climates, individuals with darker skin tones, and anyone following plant-based diets typically benefit from consistent vitamin D3 support.
+Adults over 50, people with limited sun exposure, those living in northern climates, individuals with darker skin tones, and anyone following plant-based diets may benefit from consistent vitamin D3 support.
 Even active adults who spend time outdoors may need supplementation during winter months or when training indoors.

 Vitamin D3 vs. D2: What Sets Them Apart & Why It Matters

-Aspect | Vitamin D3 (Cholecalciferol) | Vitamin D2 (Ergocalciferol) |
+| Aspect | Vitamin D3 (Cholecalciferol) | Vitamin D2 (Ergocalciferol) |

-Chemical Structure | 27-carbon molecule, identical to what skin produces | 28-carbon molecule, different side chain |
+| Chemical Structure | 27-carbon molecule, identical to what skin produces | 28-carbon molecule, different side chain |

-Sources | Fatty fish, egg yolks, lichen-derived supplements | UV-treated mushrooms, fortified foods |
+| Sources | Fatty fish, egg yolks, lichen-derived supplements | UV-treated mushrooms, fortified foods |

-Vegan Options | Available from lichen sources | Naturally vegan from mushroom sources |
+| Vegan Options | Available from lichen sources | Naturally vegan from mushroom sources |

 Key Health Benefits of Vitamin D3: From Strong Bones to Mood Support